Quick Summary

 Instructions

 - Rinse and drain 1 can of beans.
 Place the beans in a blender or food processor with 1 cup of the broth.
 Blend until smooth and set aside.
 You don't want to blend all of the beans, just 1 can.
-The pureed beans will make the super extra creamy.
+The pureed beans will make the soup extra creamy.
 Rinse and drain the remaining beans and set aside.

 - In a large pot, heat the olive oil over medium heat.
 Add the onion, carrots, and celery.
 Sauté until vegetables are tender, about 5 minutes.
 Add the garlic and cook for an additional minute.